Ringworm on Pinna of the Cat

 Fungal culture does not depend on a visible skin lesion.
 A pet with no apparent lesions can be combed over its whole body and the fur and skin that are removed can be cultured.
 Carrier animals are usually cats living with several other cats.

-A specific growth medium, called dermatophyte test medium, is commonly employed to distinguish ringworm fungi from other fungi.
+A specific growth-medium, called dermatophyte test medium, is commonly employed to distinguish ringworm fungi from other fungi.
 Ringworm fungi classically produce a white fluffy colony and will turn the orange growth medium red within two to 14 days.
 When the colony is mature, the material can be harvested from it and examined under the microscope for ringworm spores.

 The newest diagnostic method involves testing hairs for dermatophyte fungus DNA.
 The benefit is that it is much faster than the culture but is still able to confirm the infection as well as determine the species of ringworm fungus involved.
 This makes PCR testing an excellent way to make the diagnosis of ringworm initially but can pose a problem in determining the end of treatment.
-The downside of PCR testing is that it tests for fungal DNA, not for live viable fungus.
+The downside of PCR testing is that it tests for fungal DNA, not for live viable fungi.
 When the pet is first diagnosed, if there is fungal DNA on a skin lesion, we can assume the fungus is causing infection.
-After treatment, however, the fungus is killed or damaged to a point of being harmless, but its DNA will still be there, creating a positive PCR test.
+After treatment, however, the fungus is killed or damaged to the point of being harmless, but its DNA will still be there, creating a positive PCR test.
 For this reason, PCR is best used for detecting fungus in an untreated patient, but culture is probably best at determining when treatment can be discontinued.

 Sometimes the lesions on the skin are so uncharacteristic that a skin biopsy is necessary to obtain a diagnosis.
-Fungal spores are quite clear in these samples and the diagnosis may be ruled in or out.
+Fungal spores are quite clear in these samples, and the diagnosis may be ruled in or out.
 Depending on the outcome of preliminary tests, your veterinarian may begin ringworm treatment right away or postpone it until after more definitive results are available.

-Commitment is the key to success especially if you have more than one pet.
+Commitment is the key to success, especially if you have more than one pet.
 Infected animals are constantly shedding spores into the environment (your house) thus disinfection is just as important as treatment of the affected pet.
 The infected pet will require isolation while the environment is disinfected and should not be allowed back into the clean area until a culture is negative.
 Ideally, all pets should be tested and isolated until they are deemed clear of infection, at which point they can be allowed back into the clean area.

 Infected pets generally require oral medication, which may be supplemented with topical treatment (dipping, lotion, or both).
 Localized lesions might get away with topical treatment only.